Q – What is that shiny golden bug feeding on my Sweet Potato Vine and Morning Glories?

-A– Water enough to equal at least one inch of water (combined rainfall and watering).
-Raise the mower blade height in hotter weather, as longer grass will keep the roots cool.
+A– Water enough to equal at least one inch of water per week (combined rainfall and watering).
+Raise the mower blade height in hotter weather, since longer grass will keep the roots cool.
 Avoid nicking the bark of trees and shrubs with the mower or trimmer, as this can cause severe damage to the bark and possibly death of the tree or shrub.

 Perennials and Vines: